International money transfers don’t have to be expensive. Here’s how you can send money to Morocco.

 If you’re picking up cash from a transfer agent in Morocco, follow a few simple safety precautions to prevent yourself becoming a target for thieves:

-- Consider asking a friend to accompany you when you pick the cash up
+- Consider asking a friend to accompany you when you pick up the cash.

-- Deposit large amounts into your bank account – don’t carry them around the streets
+- Deposit large amounts into your bank account – don’t carry them around the street.

 How to send money to Morocco

 When you send money to Morocco you’ll need to provide specific details and documents to your money transfer company.
 Although the exact requirements can differ between providers, you will usually be required to provide:

 - Your name